GiuseppeMaggio11/ThesisManagement-Group13/Retrospective/Retrospective2.md

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)
   + Complete the refactoring of the e2e tests
 	> During the next sprint, we will need to allocate a task of several hours to complete the writing of e2e tests following the template identified in this iteration.
-Alternatively, if the workload is again very high, we can decide not to address this technical debt.
+Alternatively, if the workload is again very high, we can decide not to repay this technical debt.
   + Commit more story points
 	> In this sprint, we committed only 6 story points compared to the 15 in the last iteration.
 This is because we had to refactor a significant portion of our back-end, implement SAML 2.0 authentication, dockerize the application and handle many uncategorized tasks.
 In the next sprint there should be fewer cross-functional tasks, allowing us to focus more on the development of new user stories.
   + Increasing the frequency of technical meetings